 Make the meringue topping and bake

-For the final step you need to make the meringue to smooth over the pie.
+For the final step, you need to make the meringue to smooth over the pie.

-Take the egg whites and whisk them until the become frothy.
-Add the icing sugar / confectioner’s sugar and continue to whisk until the mixture is thick enough to remain in the bowl if you turn the bowl upside down (image 1 above).
+Take the egg whites and whisk them until they become frothy.
+Add the icing sugar / confectioner's sugar and continue to whisk until the mixture is thick enough to remain in the bowl if you turn the bowl upside down (image 1 above).
 If you have an electric hand mixer this will be an easy job.
-If you don’t have an electric hand mixer you can use a balloon whisk, but it will take quite a while longer to get the meringue to the right consistency.
+If you don't have an electric hand mixer you can use a balloon whisk, but it will take longer to get the meringue to the right consistency.

 Spread the thickened meringue over the lemon filling in the pie case.
 Make sure you cover the filling entirely.
 Fluff the top of the meringue with a fork to form peaks on top (image 2 above).